stuartleeks/azure-quickstart-templates/acs-docs/101 Creating a Service using the Portal.md

 ## Edit Parameters

-The first task is to set appropriate parametr values for the service.
+The first task is to set appropriate parameter values for the service.
 The form will look something like this:

  ![Create deployment](images/portal-create-params.png)